finsweet/fireworkers/README.md

 ### update(db, ...document_path, fields)

-Updates or inserts a document.
+Updates fields in a document.
+The update will fail if applied to a document that does not exist.

+Implements the same functionality as Firestore's [updateDoc](https://firebase.google.com/docs/reference/js/firestore_.md#updatedoc).

 #### db